ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 It depends on the usage:

 - For outbound use cases we offer a public IP which is included in the Gateway price.
 This IP is associated to the instantiated Gateway and cannot be moved to another one.
+In other words, the IP used for outbound traffic is not a 'Floating IP'.
+If this is creating friction for you use case, please upvote for this [roadmap item](https://github.com/ovh/public-cloud-roadmap/issues/448)
 - For inbound use cases (to expose a service running on a private instance to the Internet) you need to have a Floating IP to attach via Gateway to your instance or network service.

 ### How can I spawn a private instance to be used with Gateway and SNAT option?